venelin/PCMFit/README.md

 Resources
 =========

+A brief historical background and theoretical overview of PCMs can be found in Chapter 1 of (Mitov 2018a).
+A more general introduction can be found in (Harmon 2018).
+The research article "Automatic Generation of Evolutionary Hypotheses using Mixed Gaussian Phylogenetic Models" provides a general introduction to MGPMs and reports a real data example and a simulation based comparison of MGPMs versus other implementations of phylogenetic comparative models with shifts.
+The article is currently undergoing peer review for a publication.

+The user guides and technical reference for the library are available on the [PCMFit web-page](https://venelin.github.io/PCMFit/):

 **Note:** *The writing of the user gudes and [help articles](https://venelin.github.io/PCMFit/reference/index.html) for this package is in progress.
 Please, contact the author for assistance, in case you need to use PCMFit.
 Thanks for your understanding.*

-The user guides and technical reference for the library are available on the [PCMFit web-page](https://venelin.github.io/PCMFit/):

 -   The [Getting started](https://venelin.github.io/PCMFit/articles/pcmfit.html) guide introduces mixed Gaussian phylogenetic models (MGPMs) and provides an example how to use the function `PCMFit()` to infer such models on a given tree and trait data.
 -   The [Inferring an MGPM with Unknown Shifts](https://venelin.github.io/PCMFit/articles/pcmfitmixed.html) guide shows how to use the function `PCMFitMixed()` to select the best MGPM for a given tree and trait data, based on an information loss function such as the Akaike information criterion (AIC) *(in preparation)*.
 -   The [Performing Parametric Bootstrap of an MGPM](https://venelin.github.io/PCMFit/articles/parambootstrap.html) guide shows how to simulate and perform MGPM inference on parametric bootstrap datasets in order to assess the uncertainty of a given MGPM *(in preparation)*.

-The research article "Automatic Generation of Evolutionary Hypotheses using Mixed Gaussian Phylogenetic Models" provides a general introduction to MGPMs and reports a real data example and a simulation based comparison of MGPMs versus other implementations of phylogenetic comparative models with shifts.
-The article is currently undergoing peer review for a publication.

 The PCMFit source code is located in the [PCMFit github repository](https://github.com/venelin/PCMFit).